Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 Nutrient disorders are corrected by fertiliser or trace element applications, but these can be harmful if used incorrectly or unnecessarily.

 See also Citrus pests, diseases and disorders.

 Scale insects, Queensland fruit fly, bronze orange bug, spined citrus bug, mites, citrus leaf miner, aphids and citrus butterfly caterpillars are common pests of citrus.

 There are several types of scale insect:

-In coastal districts and in the central west and north-western districts, watch for bronze orange bug and spined citrus bug, which reduce fruit production.
+In coastal districts and the central west and north-western districts, watch for bronze orange bug and spined citrus bug, which reduce fruit production.
 Bronze orange bug is a native pest of coastal citrus.
-In spring and summer the bugs suck sap from young shoots, leaves and flowers, or fruit stalks, causing them to fall.
+In spring and summer, the bugs suck sap from young shoots, leaves and flowers, or fruit stalks, causing them to fall.